farlee2121/ruby-exploration/docs/2022-04-19 meta programming duck.md

 Module quirk: Ruby examples show `def ModuleName.methodName()` for defining methods.
 Sorbet expects `def self.methodName()`
 - looks like self is a special keyword.
 You cannot use other identifier expressions like in F#

+Q: Do cross-module calls (like instantiating `Cat`) need to be fully qualified?